rizkiwibu/Belajar-hiragana/README.md

 # Hiragana Guess

-Quiz to test my memory on plain japanse hiragana.
+Quiz to test my memory on hiragana.

 ## TODO